AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-31-why-i-dont-like-tailwind-css.md

 If you use Tailwind, **you're stuck with it**, unless you can tolerate converting all of that CSS to semantic CSS by hand.
 If you want to move to anything in the future that's not Tailwind, good luck.
 You'll either need to create your own in-house utility framework or use another one.
 Either way, it's never a good thing when a tool locks you into a particular paradigm, with no way out.

-### 3. Tailwind Creates the Very Problems It Tries to Solve
+### 3. Tailwind Is Bloated

+Utility CSS is inherently broken and bloated.
+Why?
+Because every new class name that you introduce could have potentially hundreds of property-value combinations, and that translates to more compiled CSS—which, of course, means a larger network request, and potentially slower performance.

+Look no further than pseudo-class selectors like `:hover`, `:focus`, `:active`, and `:focus-within` to see why this is such a big deal.
+In fact, it's a problem that Tailwind is *very well aware of*.
+[Just read its documentation](https://v1.tailwindcss.com/docs/pseudo-class-variants):

+> Not all pseudo-class variants are enabled for all utilities by default due to file-size considerations, but we've tried our best to enable the most commonly used combinations out of the box.

+Translation: Tailwind is a costly abstraction, and its creators have tried their very best to hide this fact from you.

+### 4. Tailwind Is an Unnecessary Abstraction

 All Tailwind classes do just one thing, and that's DRY, which is a good thing because someone said so.
-But that's not telling the full story.
+But... let's think about this for a second: Is Tailwind as reusable and "clean" as it's marketed?

-For one, the great thing about CSS classes is that they usually *don't* do just one thing.
-After all, that's why classes exist in the first place—to help you group related styles together so you can reuse them for more than just a single element.
+For one, the great thing about ordinary CSS classes is that they usually *don't* do just one thing.
+After all, that's why classes exist in the first place—to help you group related styles together so you can reuse them.

-With Tailwind, if you want to group related styles together under a single name, you need to use [`@apply` directives](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply) inside a custom class, like this (example taken from the docs):
+With Tailwind, if you want to group related styles together under a reusable class name, you need to use [`@apply` directives](https://tailwindcss.com/docs/extracting-components#extracting-component-classes-with-apply), like in this example taken from the docs:

 ```html
 <button class="btn-indigo">